 Incident DetailsCause of Death:

-Patrolman Jeffrey Westerfield was found shot to death, on his 47th birthday, while sitting in his patrol car by a citizen.
+Patrolman Jeffrey Westerfield was found by a citizen shot to death, on his 47th birthday, while sitting in his patrol car.

 Two suspects were taken into custody later that afternoon during a search of the nearby area.
 A 25-year-old male was charged with murder and later pleaded guilty to be spared the death penalty.
 In February 2017, he was sentenced to life in prison without parole.

 Patrolman Westerfield was survived by his four daughters, Alexandra, Cheyenne, Katie and Rachel; son, Brady; and fiancée Denise Sheaks-Cather, whom he was engaged to have married the following month.

 United States Army

 • Patrolman Westerfield was the third of four Indiana line of duty deaths in 2014.